 Internal audit coverage is determined using a structured approach.
 The Audit Committee determines the internal audit scope and budget on recommendation from management and internal audit and it, the Board and management will receive reports from internal audit on those areas subject to internal audit review.
-The Audit Committee approved an internal audit plan for the 2022 financial year period, which included a review of compliance with the Code of Conduct for Trans-Tasman Patent and Trade Marks Attorneys (2018) by the Company's Australian and New Zealand patent and trade mark attorney firms and a review of the Company's cybersecurity position.
-The outcomes of these reviews were considered by the Board's Audit Committee and The recommendations of the internal audit reviews are being implemented by the Company.
+The Audit Committee approved an internal audit plan for the 2023 financial year period, which included an internal audit focused on the operationalisation of legal advice relating to payment of employees under the Legal Services Award in the IPH Group's Australian operations and an internal audit on the data management framework used across the IPH Group.
+The outcome of the review into the operationalisation of legal advice relating to payment of employees under the Legal Services Award was considered by the Board's Audit Committee and the recommendations of that internal audit review are being implemented by the Company.
+The review into the data management framework used across the IPH Group was put on hold following the cyber incident experienced by the Company in March 2023, which impacted a portion of its IT environment.
+This review will recommence following a post-incident review into the Company's response to the cyber incident, which is expected to be completed in early FY24.

-During the 2022 financial year, the Company took steps to identify, assess and manage risks in accordance with its risk management framework.
+During the 2023 financial year, the Company took steps to identify, assess and manage risks in accordance with its risk management framework.

-The Operating and Financial Review (OFR) section of the Directors' Report, contained within the Company's 2022 Annual Report, includes a summary of material risks faced by the Company which may have an impact on the Company's ability to achieve its operational, financial and strategic targets.
+The Operating and Financial Review (OFR) section of the Directors' Report, contained within the Company's 2023 Annual Report, includes a summary of material risks faced by the Company which may have an impact on the Company's ability to achieve its operational, financial and strategic targets.
 This summary also contains detail on the Company's approach to the management of such risks.